Board Member Bios

 Daniel Bender is the director of the Culinaria Research Centre at the University of Toronto.
 The Canada Research Chair in Global Culture, he is a professor of history and food studies and the author of three books and the co-editor of two.
 He is currently working a project on food, empire, and the origins of culinary adventure tourism.
 He is a co-convener of the “City Food: Lessons from the People on the Move” international collaboration.
 He was elected to the board in 2016 and re-elected in 2019 and 2022.

 Charlotte Biltekoff is an Assistant Professor at the University of California at Davis, in the departments of American Studies and Food Science, and author of Eating Right in America: The Cultural Politics of Food and Heath.
 She was elected to the board in 2002.
-She served as an ASFS Fellow from 2018 to 2021 and was elected to the board again in 2021.
+She served as an ASFS Fellow from 2018 to 2021 and was elected to the board again in 2021 and 2024.

 L. Sasha Gora is a cultural historian and writer with a focus on food studies, the environmental humanities, and contemporary art.
 In 2020 she earned a PhD from Ludwig Maximilian University of Munich and the Rachel Carson Center, for which she received the 2021 Bavarian American Academy Dissertation Award.
 Based on her doctoral research about Indigenous restaurants in the lands now known as Canada, she is writing her first book, titled Culinary Claims.
 She joined the University of Augsburg in 2023, where she leads Off the Menu: Appetites, Culture, and Environment—a research group dedicated to the culinary environmental humanities and supported by the Elite Network of Bavaria.
 She was elected to the board in 2023.